Alex-Mathai-98/Optical-Flow-GANs/README.md

 The **Non-Fall** section contains videos of people completing some task.
 They do not fall at any point in time.

-We have already provided a [link](https://drive.google.com/drive/folders/1GWpGggmkS2F_YrXTPhRWttQUzF321dLX?usp=sharing) below to the preprocessed data, so there is no need of downloading the dataset.
+We have already provided a [link](https://drive.google.com/drive/folders/1GWpGggmkS2F_YrXTPhRWttQUzF321dLX?usp=sharing) to the preprocessed data, so there is no need of downloading the dataset.

 ## Steps
 1. Download the folders ```test_data```, ```train_data``` and move all the data to the ```Code/train_data``` and ```Code/test_data``` folders.